-- An internal business unit - A Single Council water CCO
+- A multi-Council water CCO - · A Single Council water CCO.

 Consultation on the future water services delivery model will be undertaken under the Local Government (Water Services Preliminary Arrangements) Act 2024 (PA Act).
 The chosen model will inform the development of the water services delivery plan, but we are not required to consult on the plan itself.